jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-9-calculator-with-keypad.md

 ## Reading a keypad

-In a 4x4 [matrix keypad](https://en.wikipedia.org/wiki/Keyboard_matrix_circuit) the key switches are connected by a grid of wires arranged in 4 columns and 4 rows.
+In a 4x4 [matrix keypad](https://en.wikipedia.org/wiki/Keyboard_matrix_circuit) the key switches are connected by a **grid of wires arranged in 4 columns and 4 rows.**
-To determine what button is pressed we need to scanning the crossings of the rows and columns by activating each column one at a time and read back the status of the rows.
+To determine what button is pressed, we need to scanning the crossings of the rows and columns by activating each column one at a time and read back the status of the rows.
-There are [several](https://appcodelabs.com/read-matrix-keypad-using-arduino) [articles](https://www.circuitstoday.com/interfacing-hex-keypad-to-arduino) that go more in depth on the topic.
+There are [several](https://appcodelabs.com/read-matrix-keypad-using-arduino) [articles](https://www.circuitstoday.com/interfacing-hex-keypad-to-arduino) that elaborate on this topic, if you're interested.

 Using this information we can write a [module](https://github.com/jborza/fpga_calculator/blob/master/keypad_encoder.v) that encodes a set of 4-bit row and column pins into a hexadecimal keycode.

+_Keypad layout_:
 ```
-Keypad layout:

  1 2 3 A
  4 5 6 B
  7 8 9 C